rezich/DigiPenAgainstHumanity/README.md

 *DigiPen Against Humanity* retains much of the offensive nature of the game it is based on, and does so all in good fun. *DigiPen Against Humanity* will never contain cards that make personal attacks on individuals.
-Any cards that do name specific individuals will only do so because they have my utmost respect.
+Any cards that do name specific individuals will only do so because they have the utmost respect of the creator.